aws/neptune-gremlin-client/README.md

         .create();
 ```

+You can also enable or disable metrics using a `org.apache.tinkerpop.gremlin.driver.MetricsConfig.enableMetrics` environment variable or system property.
+If either the environment variable or system property is set to `false`, then metrics will be disabled, irrespective of the builder configuration.

 When you enable metrics, connection and request metrics will be written to the log at the `INFO` logging level.
 Here's an example:

 ```